-- Food, travel and phone calls while in Palestine and Israel.
+- Food, travel, phone calls and general living expenses while in Palestine and Israel.
 This is provided as a cash allowance on a monthly basis. - Outward and return travel from UK/Ireland to Tel Aviv. - Travel, accommodation and food for the two-week Preparation period and for the Advocacy and Debriefing week following your three months in Palestine and Israel.